nvenayak/impact/readme.md

     pip install -r requirements_docs.txt

 Install the package

     python setup.py

-Optionally, the develop flag can be used to install the package from the current location, rather than installing in the default Python installation
+Optionally, developers may wish to use the develop flag to install the package from the current location, rather than installing in the default Python installation

 	python setup.py develop